shnbwmn/doubting-thomas/README.md

 > Resources and links for those who doubt their faith.

-Create a [pull request](https://github.com/shnbwmn/doubting-thomas/pulls) to add links | Start an [issue](https://github.com/shnbwmn/doubting-thomas/issues) for further discussions.
+Create a [pull request](https://github.com/shnbwmn/doubting-thomas/pulls) to add links | Start an [issue](https://github.com/shnbwmn/doubting-thomas/issues) for discussions.

 ### General sites